Cabela's: 2011 FDIC settlement

-Additionally, the FDIC required WFB to make certain changes in their management policy to increase oversight of their credit card business and to prevent further unfair practices.
+In 2011, Cabela’s World’s Foremost Bank agreed to pay $10.1 million in restitution and a $250,000 fine as part of a settlement agreement with the Federal Deposit Insurance Corporation (FDIC).
+The bank did not admit any wrongdoing in the agreement, but did agree to change certain practices.

 2011 Royal Bank of Canada loan

 The Bank entered into a $411.7 million commitment with the Royal Bank of Canada under a series of variable funding notes issued by Cabela's Credit Card Master Note Trust.
 The loan is for three years and accrues interest at a variable rate of commercial paper plus a spread.

-2017 Sale to Synovus & Capital One
+2017 World’s Foremost Bank Sale & Capital One

-As part of the merger with Bass Pro Shops, Cabela's sold the World's Foremost Bank aspect of their business, including over $1 billion in assets, to Synovus who then proceeded to immediately sell Cabela's CLUB credit card program to Capital One.
+As part of the merger with Bass Pro Shops, Cabela's sold the World's Foremost Bank aspect of their business, including over $1 billion in assets, to Synovus Financial Corp. and Capital One Financial Corp.
+After the deal was completed, Synovus planned to sell the credit card assets and related liabilities to Capital One Bank (USA) NA.